Tahiti and her Islands

 Air Tahiti’s extensive schedule operates regular flights between 46 islands out of Tahiti with a fleet of turboprop aircraft.
 The domestic terminal for Air Tahiti is located inside Faa’a International Airport in Papeete and the Air Moorea terminal is only 300 metres away.
 Air Moorea operates a shuttle service between Papeete and Moorea every 30 minutes to one hour with a flight time of just 10 minutes.
 The maximum baggage allowance on these flights is 20 kg.
 The following prices apply: Papeete to Moorea from £45 or Bora Bora from £135 each way; Moorea to Bora Bora from £175 each way.
 Travellers on Tahiti holidays find it’s easy to get around and see the wonderful sights.

 Regular ferry boats cross between Tahiti and Moorea daily with a crossing time of 30 minutes

 One of the best ways to get around the South Pacific holiday destination of the Islands of Tahiti, is to travel on the famous Le Truck service.
 This local bus circumnavigates the islands with frequent stops along the way.
 You will also have the opportunity to meet and chat with the friendly locals who also use this service.

 The ultimate island hopping service if you are short on time but also recommended for Bora Bora and Tahaa transfers.
-For a birds-eye view of the glorious South Pacific, travel by helicopters that are based in Tahiti, Moorea, Bora Bora and the Marquesas and also offer wonderful sightseeing flights.
+For a birds-eye view of the glorious South Pacific, travel by helicopters that are based in Tahiti, Moorea, Bora Bora and the Marquesas and also offer wonderful sightseeing flights for Tahiti holidays.